MEET THE TEAM

 Data Analyst

-Lucy is the Research Coordinator of KPU’s Virtual Reality Lab.
-She is a fourth-year Honours student who is completing a BSc in Health Science (Minor in Biology) degree at KPU.
-She has completed her Honours Research Project which evaluated how watching a normal video compares to playing a VR game for learning how to cook a healthy recipe.
-She wants to help and support VR Lab members to generate research topics and conduct research in the VR Lab.
+Lucy is the Data Analyst of KPU’s Virtual Reality (VR) Lab.
+She completed BSc in Health Science (Honours) with a Minor in Biology at KPU.
+Her Honours Research was conducted in the VR Lab.
+Her research evaluated how watching a normal video compares to playing a VR game for learning how to cook a healthy recipe.
+She is passionate about supporting lab members by assisting with the collection, processing, and interpretation of research data in the VR Lab.

-In her free time, she loves listening to music, reading novels, and volunteering at community events.
+In her free time, she enjoys listening to music, crafting, and volunteering at community events.

 Paneet Gill